python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 </details>

-### Performing operations on lists or arrays (multiplication, subtraction, and division do not work on lists)
+### Performing operations on multiple lists or arrays (+,-,*,/)
+- multiplication, subtraction, and division does not work on lists

 <details><summary> Expand for examples.</summary>

    - ### adding for a list